brandonmarshal/lsx-demo-theme/logs/week12/logs-week12-day1.md

 -   Refactored my weekly planning - https://github.com/brandonmarshal/lsx-demo-theme/blob/main/logs/planning/week12-planning.md
 -   Added tasks that were mentioned and discussed in the meeting with Ash
 -   Used the Fireflies to help me update the planning correctly - https://app.fireflies.ai/view/oug-rsns-qfk::01KA8PPXESMMF66Y64QF2PA29M
+-   I have completed the webpack implementation and all the required testing.
+(Build Test, Watch Mode Test, Manual Test)

 ### How do you feel about today's progress?